grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Percy stepped back to the radar/sonar station and lowered her head over the scope.
 A small and distant blip appeared and the faded away with each pass of the _Prospect's_ radar.
 "Fuck.
 Well, it was probably too much to hope the ocean would remain empty.
 OK, shut down the radar, switch to sonar.
 They are pretty far off, hopefully they will just drive on by."

 She watched to make sure Chips shut down the radar quickly and completely to minimize the chance of its signal being detected by the other ship.
-While using the passive sonar avoided the risk of sending any signal out by which they could be tracked, their noisy diesel engines were transmitting plenty of sound at the moment, if anyone got close enough to listen for it.
+While using the passive sonar avoided the risk of sending any signal out by which they could be tracked, their noisy diesel engine was transmitting plenty of sound at the moment, if anyone got close enough to listen for it.

 "Won't be able to hear much on sonar with the fuckin' diesel running," Chips complained.

-[//]: # (----- EDITED TO HERE -----)

 "That's why you're going to have to really focus, try to pick out any change in mechanical sound above the diesel.
-If you think you hear something, we'll shut it down and have a quiet listen.
+If you think you hear something, we'll shut our engine down and have a quiet listen.
 Otherwise we'll stop every half hour or so and do a close check of the sonar for that contact -- or anyone else -- coming towards us.
-Can you handle that Chips without fucking blowing up?"
+Can you handle that Chips without blowing up?"

-Chips groaned.
 "Ya fuckin' smart fuckin' pisswad."

 Percy pointed her flashlight towards the galley.
 "Have another cup of coffee Chips."

 Captain Percy called to Hemi through the hatch up to the control room.
-When his face appeared squinting into the beam of her light, she told him about the contact, and because of that contact he should be ready to shut down the diesel on short notice.
+When his face appeared squinting into the beam of her light, she told him about the contact, and to be ready to shut down the diesel on short notice.
 He nodded and turned back to the dive plane and tank controls.

 While Chips was in the galley setting up some coffee, Percy sat down at the sonar station and put the headset over her ears.
-The headset was full of the heavy droning hum of the diesel engine, moderated by some swish of water running along the hull and the crashing wash where the water split against the sail of the _Prospect_.
+The headset was full of the heavy droning hum of the diesel engine, moderated by a bit of a swish of water running along the hull and the crashing wash where the surface split against the sail of the _Prospect_.

 Captain Percy flipped some switches to engage filters, and the texture of the sound in her ears changed.
 She blocked out some of the lower frequencies of the engine, and tried to imagine if she could hear the higher pitch of a ship screw spinning in the water.
 But the sound was relentlessly uniform and unchanging.

 Chips came back holding one of the tin coffee cups.
 She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

 After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed silence came into the headset.
-A feeling of genuine relief flowed through her as the silence filled her ears.
+A feeling of genuine relief flowed through Percy as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her consciousness.
 Maybe someday all of the white noise that surrounded her would cause her subconscious to rise up and take control of her mind, and she would slip from the restrictions of sanity and rationality.

 For the moment, the silence was complete.
 There was no apparent sound of any other ships within sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.

-And then she heard a pulse.
+She was about to have Hemi restart then engine when she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the sloshing flow of circulation.
 She touched Chips arm, pointed to the softly fluttering signal-strength gauge.

-"Aye."
-Confirmed Chips.
-"That's the right direction for our fuckin' radar contact to approach us.
+"Aye," confirmed Chips, "that's the right direction for our fuckin' radar contact to approach us.
 They just moved into fuckin' sonar range."

 "Fuck.
 We're gonna have to do something.
 Stay on it Chips."